shinken-solutions/shinken/doc/source/08_configobjects/host.rst

   List of states that enable the snapshot launch.
 Mainly bad states.

 snapshot_interval
-  Minimum interval between two launch of snapshots to not hammering the host :)
+  Minimum interval between two launch of snapshots to not hammering the host, in interval_length units (by default 60s) :)

 trigger_name
   This options define the trigger that will be executed after a check result (passive or active).